UPDATED January 18, 2022

 Every couple of weeks, it’s also a good idea to vacuum around your treadmill deck––the part that you walk/run on––as well as dusting the deck itself.
 Otherwise, dust and debris can eventually make its way into small crevices and could eventually reach the motor of the treadmill, causing expensive damage.

-Adjusting And/Or Replacing The Treadmill Walking Belt
+Treadmill Walking Belt

 Over time, it is likely that the walking belt on your treadmill will fall out of alignment.
 You’ll be able to tell this has happened if the belt is noticeably skewed or positioned off-center from the deck itself.
 Unfortunately, if your belt is out of alignment, you should stop using your machine until this can be fixed.
 Otherwise, you could end up causing more damage to your treadmill or even yourself.

 Fortunately, adjusting alignment on your walking belt should be pretty simple.
 In most cases, all you need to do is to adjust a couple of bolts on either side of the machine, making small adjustments to the belt’s positioning as you go.
 These bolts can also be tightened to increase tension on the belt if it becomes too loose.
+Be sure, however, to follow the instructions provided in your user’s manual in order to avoid doing any damage to your machine.
+For example, never use power tools to try and maintain your equipment.

 Consider Making A Maintenance Checklist